 - This area is one of the most noise impacted areas in the Planning Area.
-The Plan recommends locating non-residential structures between I-270 and residential areas. - With the completion of I-370, this area will have excellent access and visibility from the I-270 Corridor and is within two miles of Metro. - The large acreage and ownership patterns on this site make it highly suitable for the Mixed-Use Planned Development (MXPD) Zone, which permits large scale, comprehensively planned projects staged over an extended period of time and carefully controlled by site plan review procedures.
+The Plan recommends locating non-residential structures between I-278 and residential areas. - With the completion of I-370, this area will have excellent access and visibility from the I-270 Corridor and is within two miles of Metro. - The large acreage and ownership patterns on this site make it highly suitable for the Mixed-Use clanned Development (MXPD) Zone, which permits large scale, comprehensively planned projects staged over an extended period of three and carefully controlled by site plan review procedures.

-Because of the importance of the Corporate District to this Plan, the site has been carefully studied.
-This Plan proposes the MXPD Zone because it presents the County with the best opportunity to re-develop this key parcel to the greatest advantage.
+Because of the importance of the Corporate District to this Plan, the site has been carefully sturbed.
+Item Plan proposes the MXPD Zone because it presents the County with the beat opertunity to re-develop this key parcel to the greatest advantage.